 There are a few mistakes you can make while trying to treat acne at home by yourself.
 These include over-treating your skin with too many different treatments at once, instead of trying one at a time to see what works.

-Treating acne is a long-term process, so take your time and do it properly – don’t give up too soon.
-There is a natural inclination to scrub our skin ‘clean’ of this horrible affliction, so we scrub, exfoliate, and generally over-clean our skin, to its detriment.
+Acne removal can be a long-term process, so take your time and do it properly – don’t give up too soon.
+There is a natural inclination to scrub our skin ‘clean’ of this affliction, so we scrub, exfoliate, and generally over-clean our skin, to its detriment, usually without success at acne removal.
 Over-cleansing is a quick way to get redder and sorer.
 Your skin isn’t dirty, so over-cleaning won’t work.

 Spending proper money on good products is also important.
 Having cheap products can cause you more damage than its worth by not only not helping your acne, but causing further inflammation.
 Using the right amount of products also matters, so use the amount you are directed to use – not less, not more.

-Picking your pimples is a no-no, because you put more bacteria into the already-infected pores, plus cause further inflammation.
+Picking your pimples is a no-no as an acne treatment, because you put more bacteria into the already-infected pores, plus cause further inflammation.
 May be tempting, but keep your filthy mitts out of it.

 Another common mistake is to stop treatment because it worked!
 Acne is generally not something you ‘cure’; it’s something you manage, and if you’re lucky, yes, resolve over time.
 Most acne that responds to treatment has had the problem tweaked not solved, but it means you need to keep going with the treatment.